SSbit01/Simple-Chat-Rooms/README.md

 ---

-Once the local packages for each projects are installed, you can run the following `npm scripts` in the root (`/`):
+Once the local packages for each project are installed, you can run the following npm scripts in root (`/`):

 - `dev` : starts the front-end and back-end projects in development mode.
 - `build` : compiles and bundles the front-end and back-end projects, a new folder `\dist` is created.